 BRCA1 pathogenic → Tier 1 – High Risk → Mammogram every 6 months + consider preventive options

 Indicative catalogue with enhanced gene coverage & variant detection (2025 Edition).
 Panels evolve with NCCN, ELN, ACMG, CPIC guidelines.
 Custom panels available.
-All panels are 100% DNA-based & NGS-detectable — no IHC required.
+All panels are 100% DNA-based & NGS-detectable.

 Site-specific and pan-cancer options for therapy selection & hereditary risk.
 Detects actionable SNVs/indels, CNVs, fusions, TMB, MSI.